neerjathakkar/academic-kickstart/content/post/fulbright-app-2.md

 projects: []
 ---

 In this post, I break down the most significant components of the Fulbright application.
+My [first post]({{< ref "/post/fulbright-app-1.md" >}}) on applying for a Fulbright research grant covers focusing your application.

 **Personal Statement**